KnowitIZ/-iz-lkpg-digitalWaitingNumber-2/README.md

 3. cd API
 4. double click on the API.sln
-5. build and run the API app
+5. build and run the API app (it creates the database)
-it creates the database

 ### Front-end
-6.cd iz-lkpg-digitalWaitingNumber-2-main/client-app
+6. cd iz-lkpg-digitalWaitingNumber-2-main/client-app
 7. code .
 8. npm start